achilleas-k/python-talks/README.md

 # Intermediate Python Features

-Presentation slides, notebook, and code samples for the 5th Super Python Talk for Life Sciences.
+Presentation slides and code samples for the 5th *Super Python Talk for Life Sciences*.

-Date: 19 April, 2017
+**Date:** 19 April, 2017

 ### Slides